 Consider buying at least two or three different filters.
 If you do, the filters should be spaced far enough apart (in terms of their respective cut-off points) to allow you to experiment with different lighting conditions.

 Choose IR Lenses That Do Not Create An IR Hot Spot

 Lens flare and IR photography do not mix.
 When choosing a lens, you must be sure that hotspots and flares are kept to a minimum since you can’t remove hotspots in the post-processing.
-Infrared hotshots often show up as a series of stop sign shaped artifacts marching towards the center of the camera’s sensor.
+Infrared hotshots often appear as a series of stop sign-shaped artifacts marching toward the center of the camera’s sensor.

 Shooting Infrared Photography